naveenholla/On-Smart-Track-API/docs/index.rst

 ..
-On Smart Project API documentation master file, created by sphinx-quickstart.
+On Smart Track documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to On Smart Project API's documentation!
+Welcome to On Smart Track's documentation!
 ======================================================================

 .. toctree::